 5 Simple Routines to Keep Down Family Clutter

-minimalism Nov 08, 2023
+Nov 08, 2023

 5 Simple Routines to Keep Down Family Clutter

-The good news is, you don’t need to incorporate tons of new routines at once.
+The good news is that you don't need to incorporate tons of new routines at once.
 In fact, over-ambition is the path to failure when it comes to changing routines and habits.
 I firmly believe in keeping things super simple.
-So, let’s break down my top 5 simple routines to keep down family clutter!
+So, let's break down my top 5 simple routines to keep down family clutter!

 #1.
 Heat Map Your Belongings (The Favorite Of My Simple Routines, Hands Down!)